shanteacontrols/OpenDeck/README.md

 # OpenDeck MIDI Platform

-OpenDeck MIDI platform is a combination of microcontroller firmware, PCB board and GUI application.
-(At the moment GUI application is still in design phase).

-The platform allows hassle-free building of MIDI controllers and their configuration via MIDI System Exclusive messages, without any need of reprogramming the chip.
+OpenDeck is a platform for building DIY MIDI controllers.
+Connect your potentiometers, buttons, LEDs and other stuff your want in your MIDI controller to OpenDeck board and start using your new MIDI controller in no-time.
+Compatible with any MIDI software on any OS.

 ## Repository content
+* Firmware
-* firmware (MCU code)
+* Bootloader
-* part list
+* Part list
+* Configuration documentation
-* schematic (PDF)
+* Schematic (PDF)
 * PCB files (gerbers)

 # Configurable features